cysouw/diathesis/text/c03_prepositions.md

 c.
 Ich träume.
 :::

-Second, there are prepositional antipassives in which a case-marked argument alternates with a prepositional phrase [@Next a,b].
-Note that with antipassives this prepositional phrase cannot be reformulated with a *da+preposition, dass* phrase [@Next c].
+Second, there are prepositional antipassives in which a case-marked argument alternates with a prepositional phrase [@next a,b].
+Note that with antipassives this prepositional phrase cannot be reformulated with a *da+preposition, dass* phrase [@next c].

 :::ex
 a.
 Ich schieße den Bären.